• RSA200: Moving Image Programme The RSA200: Moving Image Programme has been curated by painter and filmmaker Ronald Forbes RSA to...

 In The Landscape Artist, Edward Summerton RSA performs as the landscape artist, spending eight minutes trying to start a petrol-driven lawnmower.

-In Language, Gaps and Slippages, Tracy Mackenna RSA employs a creative toolkit of self, voice, sound, drawing, writing, film in a visually fast-moving sequence that causes the viewer to flit between different types of understanding.
+In Gaps and Slippages, Tracy Mackenna RSA employs a creative toolkit of self, voice, sound, drawing, writing, film in a visually fast-moving sequence that causes the viewer to flit between different types of understanding.

 Kate Whiteford RSA was motivated to produce Wings of Desire when she was intrigued to learn that Emily Bronte kept - and was inspired by - a rescued injured hawk.
 In celebration of this, she uses aerial imagery to present the landscape from the human and from the bird's-eye perspective.